 One doe on the original property had intractable clinical mastitis that had not responded to antibiotics, and this doe seemed the likely source of MmmLC .
 Colostrum from this and other does had been pooled for feeding the kids resulting in a large number of kids being exposed to MmmLC.

 What is MmmLC?

 Mycoplasmas are a group of simple microbial organisms that lack a true cell wall and hence survive for less than 2 weeks away from an animal host.
-MmmLC can cause a range of clinical conditions in goats including mastitis, pneumonia and multiple joint infections (polyarthritis).
+MmmLC can cause a range of clinical conditions in goats including mastitis, pneumonia, and multiple joint infections (polyarthritis).
 The initial infection of a herd may be manifest as an explosive outbreak.
 More commonly, infection results in a small number of goats showing minor or no clinical signs.
 MmmLC is present in most dairy goat populations internationally.
 With increasing intensification of production systems the disease may be seen more commonly and in more severe forms.
-In countries where the disease is present, intermittent ‘flare-ups’ occur in individual herds, with intervening periods where there is little serious disease.
+In countries where the disease is present, intermittent ‘flare-ups’ occur in individual herds, with intervening periods where there is a little serious disease.

 How is it spread?

 Carrier animals that may have no signs of disease spread MmmLC.
 Infected does may excrete large numbers of MmmLC in milk following kidding, and hence infect their kids.
 Where pooled colostrum is fed, many kids may be infected by one doe.
 MmmLC is also present in discharge from infected joints, vaginal secretions, the external ear canal and in ear mites.
 Infection may spread from doe to doe during milking by spread via the liners in the milking machines and milkers’ hands, and by close association of infected animals.